-Every state needs electricians, but in certain places your talents can bring in top dollar.
-That’s certainly the case in Oregon, which boasts the fifth-highest average annual salary for electricians at $76,040.1
+Every state needs electricians, but in certain places, your talents can bring in top dollar.
+That’s certainly the case in the state of Oregon, which boasts the third-highest average annual salary for electricians at $81,200.1

-If you happen to have experience in renewable energy, you’ll be especially well-positioned for obtaining an electrician job in Oregon.
+If you have experience in renewable energy, you’ll be especially well-positioned to obtain an electrician job in Oregon.
 Over 60% of the state’s electricity comes from renewable sources, mainly hydroelectric power.2

 The first step to working as an electrician in Oregon is to get your license.
 This guide provides details on the types of licenses available, how to get an electrician license in Oregon and more, including: